Summer-Rose/JavaScript-Hangman/README.md

 ## Description

-Hangman game that is currently incomplete.
+Hangman game that is currently incomplete and somewhat broken.

 ## Setup